tdwg/website/content/pages/conferences/2020/session-list/index.md

 **20:00 UTC - Thursday, 22 October 2020** (<a href="https://www.timeanddate.com/worldclock/fixedtime.html?msg=TDWG+2020+-+Mid%20Conference%20Keynote&iso=20201022T2200&p1=1440&ah=2&am=">Find your local time here</a>)

+iNaturalist (iNat) Co-Director, Ken-ichi Ueda, is a naturalist, web developer, and co-founder of iNat.
+Both Ken-ichi and iNat are based at the California Academy of Sciences.

 Ueda K-i (2020) An Overview of Computer Vision in iNaturalist.
 Biodiversity Information Science and Standards 4: e59133. <a href="https://doi.org/10.3897/biss.4.59133">https://doi.org/10.3897/biss.4.59133</a>